Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 And to me, this is deja vu.

-We just went through this with the NSA program where there are check out phone calls in in and out of the country, and they found out that most people, at least most people like me, conservatives, think this is a good idea.
+And they found out that most people, at least most people like me, conservatives, think this is a good idea.

-This is to our benefit to the case.
+This is to our benefit.

 Yeah, absolutely.

-There's a small problem, we need to do it through law enforcement and intelligence operations.
+We need to do it through law enforcement and intelligence operations.

-And every time you try and do it through uh law enforcement or intelligence or surveillance, the New York Times leaks it.
+And every time you try and do it through law enforcement or intelligence or surveillance, the New York Times leaks it.

-Joshua in New Orleans spending some time with Mark Stein of the Chicago Sun Times on the Rush Limbaugh Show.
+Joshua in New Orleans, spending some time with Mark Stein of the Chicago Sun-Times on the Rush Limbaugh Show.

 Joshua.